tripreports/tripreports.github.io/posts/trips/uzbekistan-2025.md

 People were generally friendly - anyone close to the tourist industry knows they can usually squeeze money out of people so taxi drivers, shop owners, etc will all try to highball you.
 This is why Yandex is so helpful.
 Otherwise, people are generally nice

-Uzbekistan is somewhere I'm happy to have gone, I enjoyed the trip, and I have now no interest in going back.
+Uzbekistan is somewhere I'm happy to have gone, I enjoyed the trip, and I now have no interest in going back.
 There's no real nature - it's mostly a desert, and so having seen the sights, I feel like I'm happy with that.
-I'll definitely return to central asia, but not Uzbekistan necesarily.
+I'll definitely return to central Asia, but not Uzbekistan necesarily.
 But that's not to say the country isn't worth visiting - just that it's likely only worth visiting once.

 Full photo album [here](https://www.flickr.com/photos/199425760@N03/albums/72177720329598542/with/54846773521)